Key words: Child Sexual Abuse, victims, perpetrators, incest, Nigeria.

-The fear that one will not be believed, or that the parents will not care, affects disclosure.
+There are fears that one will not be believed, or that the parents will not care, affects disclosure.
 Many a times, parents believe that it is the girl’s fault that she was sexually abused.
 Or they may accuse her of fabricating the story.
 The fear of harm to the perpetrator may also prevents disclosure, this will depend on the reactions of the parents.

-The fear of threat from the perpetrator that harm will come to the parents or family members.
+They fear of threat from the perpetrator that harm will come to the parents or family members.
 Victims are normally threatened that if they speak, the perpetrator will kill any member of the family.

 Types of child sexual abuse.